 Calvin’s explanation of being born sinners

 The doctrine goes further to say that not only does God elect some for salvation without man’s choice, but He also condemns the rest without a chance of them choosing to obey Him.
 Calvin, the author of their doctrine states: “Many professing a desire to defend the Deity from an invidious charge admit the doctrine of election, but deny that any one is reprobated .
 This they do ignorantly and childishly since there could be no election without its opposite reprobation.
 God is said to set apart those whom he adopts for salvation.”
 1

 But Mr. Piper and like advocates, obtain their teachings from Calvin who encapsulates his doctrine in his book: The Institutes of Christian Religion, by saying: “…individuals are born, who are doomed from the womb to certain death, and are to glorify him by their destruction.”
 (Book three Chapter 23).
 Calvin declares: “Those, therefore, whom God passes by he reprobates, and that for no other cause but because he is pleased to exclude them from the inheritance which he predestines to his children.”

 However, faced with the reality of what he professes and believes, Mr. Piper doesn’t really like Calvin’s doctrine of babies going to hell, for when asked about it he says” I think they are all saved”.
-(In other words: he doesn’t really know), and contradicts his own belief and statement that “… we’re under the wrath of God because of it”.
+(In other words: he doesn’t really know for sure), and contradicts his own belief and statement that “… we’re under the wrath of God because of it” (i.e. being born).

-But as the saying goes: “You can’t keep your cake on the plate and eat it at the same time”.
+But as the saying goes: “You can’t have your cake and eat it”.

 Other peer-advocates’ comments